authcrunch/authcrunch.github.io/docs/authenticate/oauth/81-backend-oauth2-0006-microsoft.md

 ![Azure Active Directory - App registrations](../images/oauth2_azure_new_app.png)

-There you select `New registration` and enter your application's name, your choice of supported account types and the the redirect URI
+There you select `New registration` and enter your application's name, your choice of supported account types and the redirect URI

 ```
 https://localhost:8443/auth/oauth2/azure/authorization-code-callback